-Stripes is a wild chipmunk that occupied the garden outside my front door from 2019 September until I moved in 2020 Fall.
+Stripes was a wild chipmunk that lived outside of my house for a year until I moved.
 We were pals.

 But back to Stripes, I liked her more:

 It all started when I saw a chipmunk outside of my front door.
 I spontaneously decided to run inside, grab some nuts, and throw them at him.
 For every morning thereafter I brought nuts to throw, or at least to leave out if I couldn’t find him.
 I quickly conditioned him to his name “Chip” by repeating “Chip-chip-chip-chip-chip” every time I fed him.
 Within a week of first seeing Chip, I fed him from my hand.

 He also lightly nibbled on my finger when this happened.
 Which is cute but I could’ve gotten rabies (~100% fatal).
 Out of ignorance I didn’t take this seriously, but probably should’ve.
 I wore gloves after this.